kafinta/backend/docs/systems/auth/README.md

 # Authentication System

 ## Overview
 The authentication system provides secure user authentication and authorization for the application.
-It implements Laravel's built-in authentication features with additional customizations for enhanced security and user experience.
+It implements Laravel's built-in authentication features with Sanctum for cookie-based authentication, providing enhanced security and user experience.

 ## Quick Start Guide